Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Limitations and Future Directions

 \section{Limitations and Future Directions}

-\paragraph{Score inversion in low-dimensional environments.} The most significant limitation is the inversion phenomenon documented in Section~\ref{subsec:inversion}: in 8 of 16 environment--algorithm pairs, the violation score \emph{decreases} as the true violation grows stronger.
+\paragraph{MVS inversion in low-dimensional environments.} The most significant limitation is the inversion phenomenon documented in Section~\ref{subsec:inversion}: in 8 of 16 environment--algorithm pairs, MVS \emph{decreases} as the true violation grows stronger.
 Because the random forest in Stage~1 is flexible enough to absorb the noise signal itself, the residuals end up cleaner than they should be---and Stage~2 finds nothing.
 This is not an implementation bug but a fundamental tension in any two-stage approach with a powerful first stage.
 Several directions seem worth exploring: restricting forest capacity (fewer trees, shallower depth) so it cannot latch onto temporal noise patterns; falling back to a linear first stage in low-dimensional settings where Markov dynamics are roughly linear anyway; ensembling across Stage~1 models of varying capacity; or collapsing to a single-stage direct comparison between Markov and history models, accepting higher false-positive rates in nonlinear-but-Markov systems.

-\paragraph{AR(1) noise as the sole violation type.} The method has been tested exclusively against AR(1) observation noise.
+\paragraph{AR(1) noise as the sole violation type.} MVS has been tested exclusively against AR(1) observation noise.
 AR(1) provides a clean, parameterized violation whose severity is controlled, but real-world non-Markov structure comes from many sources: sensor latency, frame stacking artifacts, communication delays, and genuinely missing state dimensions.
-Whether the proposed approach generalizes to these settings is an open question.
+Whether MVS generalizes to these settings is an open question.
 Frame stacking is especially interesting---it introduces a qualitatively different kind of history dependence that may be easier or harder to detect than smooth autocorrelation.

-\paragraph{From diagnosis to remedy.} Section~\ref{subsec:utility} shows that the violation score can guide architecture selection in a controlled setting, but fully closing the loop remains open.
-The score could potentially run as an online diagnostic during training, triggering adaptive responses---switching to a history-augmented architecture when the score crosses a threshold, adjusting learning rates, or informing sensor suite design by comparing scores across observation configurations.
-That said, the inversion problem must be resolved before the method can serve as a reliable online signal in all environments.
+\paragraph{From diagnosis to remedy.} Section~\ref{subsec:utility} shows that MVS can guide architecture selection in a controlled setting, but fully closing the loop remains open.
+MVS could potentially run as an online diagnostic during training, triggering adaptive responses---switching to a history-augmented architecture when the score crosses a threshold, adjusting learning rates, or informing sensor suite design by comparing MVS across observation configurations.
+That said, the inversion problem must be resolved before MVS can serve as a reliable online signal in all environments.